kellyschrock/solex-cc/README.md

 ## Installation

 Solex CC is a Node JS app, so you need Node JS installed on your companion computer.
 Then you need to ensure it gets launched when the companion computer boots.
-Following is an example of setting things up on a machine running `apsync`.
+Below is an example of setting things up on a machine running `apsync` to launch Solex CC at boot time.

 ## Dispatcher